Updated: Dec 20, 2021

-That is, unless they are crappy characters.
+That is unless they are crappy characters.
 In which case, WARNING: your book will not make it.

-Because here is books the way I see them: you can get away with bad grammar (hint hint: Michael Vey) or lack of description (hundreds and hundreds of books I have read) if you only have two things.
+Because here are books the way I see them: you can get away with bad grammar (hint hint: Michael Vey) or lack of description (hundreds and hundreds of books I have read) if you only have two things.

 a plot people actually want to read.

 characters people fall for.

 The characters part is the most important, because, the way I see it, if you have beautiful, well-created characters that the audience falls for, then they drive the plot.
 They take it somewhere that the audience (and you) want it to go.

 Take Robyn Carr's Virgin River for example.
 Her characters are awesome.
 You fall for them immediately and on the spot, you are willing to follow them anywhere.
 Her books don't so much have a large, long, drawn-out plot.
 Honestly, you could divide the books in all sorts of random places and they would still make sense as books.
 Rather than have one, well-developed plot, she has many well-developed characters that drive the plot.

 But if you have a boring character?
 A nothing plot?
 No one will follow you anywhere.
 No one wants to read about the nondescript girl who did nothing.

 I want to read about kings and queens.
 Criminals and outcasts.
 Magical creatures and regular folks who overcame the odds and accomplished their goals.
 I want to know why we love them.
 I want to know what makes them individual.
 I want to know who and what they love and what they are fighting for.